citynetwork/docs/docs/howto/openstack/octavia/tls-lb.md

 downloading certificate credentials using the PKCS #12 format.

-In case your certificate provider has made your certificate chain and key available seperately, using the PEM format, you can easily convert it to PKCS #12 using the following `openssl` command:
+In case your certificate provider has made your certificate chain and key available separately, using the PEM format, you can easily convert it to PKCS #12 using the following `openssl` command:

 ```